Skip to main content

 Evaluating randomized methods for AI requires task-specific benchmarks:

-• Approximate Nearest Neighbor: ANN-benchmarks (Aumuller et al., 2020) provides standardized evaluation of approximate nearest neighbor algorithms across datasets (MNIST, GloVe, SIFT, Deep) and metrics (recall@k at various throughput levels).
+• Approximate Nearest Neighbor: ANN-Benchmarks (Aumuller et al., 2020) provides standardized evaluation of approximate nearest neighbor algorithms across datasets (MNIST, GloVe, SIFT, Deep) and metrics (recall@k at various throughput levels).
 This benchmark has driven the development of HNSW, IVF, and quantization-based indices used in RAG systems.

 • Kernel Approximation Quality: Evaluated on standard kernel benchmark datasets (MNIST, CIFAR, protein folding) by measuring the gap between exact kernel methods and random feature approximations at various feature counts.